Skip to main content

 Common

-• Facial flushing Transient warmth/redness immediately after injection
+• Facial flushing: Transient warmth or redness shortly after injection

 Uncommon